simonw/datasette-app-support/README.md

     $ datasette install datasette-app-support

+Using this outside of the context of `Datasette.app` probably won't work.

 ## API endpoints

 This plugin exposes APIs that are called by the Electron wrapper.

+All plugins are protected by authentication: they need to be called with a `Authorization: Bearer xxx` token here the `xxx` matches the value of the `DATASETTE_API_TOKEN` environment variable.

 ### /-/open-database-file